“Keep Helping Writers!” is our motto.

 Association of Publishers for Special Sales (APSS)

-Jill has a BA in English from McGill University and a diploma in Literature and Languages from Vanier College.
-She earned a CreativeTechs Certificate of Completion in Photoshop and studied Fine Arts at McGill and the Montreal Museum of Fine Arts School, which reflect in her work as a book designer.
-She has been certified in the Cambridge Assessment English program (part of the University of Cambridge) and TEFL, both of which contribute to her ability to edit the work of writers whose first language is not English.
-She earned a certificate in French for foreign students from the University of Grenoble and achieved the B2 level in French in the CEFR (Common European Framework of Reference for Languages).
-She has varying levels of proficiency in Spanish, German, Italian and Hindi.
-A lover of learning, Jill continually takes courses in different subjects and learns new things from her clients and the books they write.
+Jill earned a BA in English and World Religions from McGill University and a diploma in Literature and Languages from Vanier College in Montreal.
+Her study of fine arts at McGill and the Montreal Museum of Fine Arts School reflect in her work as a book designer.
+She has earned certification in the Cambridge Assessment English program (University of Cambridge) and has a CreativeTechs Certificate of Completion in Photoshop.
+Her TEFL certifications for teaching general English and business English contribute to her ability to edit the work of writers whose native language is not English.
+She earned a certificate in French at the University of Grenoble French program for foreign students, and she achieved level B2 in French in the Common European Framework of Reference for Languages (CEFR).
+She also has varying levels of proficiency in Spanish, German, Italian and Hindi.
+Always inspired by learning, Jill continually takes courses in a variety of subjects.

 Johannes Gutenberg, Strasbourg